-Mark Baynes is a British born jazz pianist, who now lives on Auckland’s North Shore.
-Mark has over 15 years experience as an international artist and has enjoyed working with quality acts such as NZ hip hop artist King Kapisi, Che-Fu, Andy Vargas USA (Santana), Tim and Neil Finn, The Mint Chicks, Clay Jenkins (USA), Tony Christie (UK), Tim Beveridge, Anika Moa, Don McGlashan, Battucada Sound Machine, Jerome Hendrix, Jennifer Zea, Caitlin Smith, Tina Cross, Taisha, Annie Crummer, Tama Waipara, Bella Kalolo, Jackie Clarke, Frankie Stevens, Auckland Philharmonia Orchestra and the Topp Twins.
+Mark has over fifteen years experience as an pianist/accompianist and has enjoyed working with quality acts such as NZ hip hop artist King Kapisi, Che-Fu, Andy Vargas USA (Santana), Tim and Neil Finn, The Mint Chicks, Clay Jenkins (USA), Tony Christie (UK), Tim Beveridge, Anika Moa, Don McGlashan, Batucada Sound Machine, Jerome Hendrix, Jennifer Zea, Caitlin Smith, Tina Cross, Taisha, Annie Crummer, Tama Waipara, Bella Kalolo, Jackie Clarke, Frankie Stevens, Auckland Philharmonia Orchestra and the Topp Twins.
 He has been broadcast on Christmas in the Park TV3, Homegrown, Juice, Maori and Alt TV.

-Mark currently teaches at the New Zealand School of Music (Massey and Victoria Universities).
-In 2008 Mark was awarded the Ariadne Danilow Music prize (Victoria University of Wellington) and the Sir Alan Stewart Postgraduate Scholarship (Massey University) enabling him to pursue further education.
+Mark currently teaches at Massey University (New Zealand School of Music).
+In 2008 Mark was awarded the Ariadne Danilow Music Prize (Victoria University) and the Sir Alan Stewart Postgraduate Scholarship (Massey University) enabling him to pursue postgraduate qualifications.
 Mark has studied under Gary Burton (USA) at the prestigious Berklee College of Music; he has also studied under Andy Laverne (University of Hartford NY) and Hal Galper (The New School NYC).
-Mark now holds an MMus in jazz performance (1st Class Honours) and is currently studying towards his Doctor of Musical Arts at Auckland University.
+Mark now holds an MMus in jazz performance (1st Class Honours) and is currently in the final year of his DMA (Doctor of Musical Arts) at Auckland University.
 He has contributed to Downbeat magazine and is in the process of co-creating a regular transcription/analysis column for the acclaimed website www.allaboutjazz.com.